 Project introduction and background information

 Nowadays, engineers face complex engineering problems crossing even engineering domains.
 Solving societal problems requires collaboration and communication in multidisciplinary, inclusive teams.
 In fact, the global CDIO community (innovative educational framework for producing the next generation of engineers) underlines the importance of communication, as it is 1 of the 4 learning outcomes they pose crucial within engineering programmes.
 That is one of the reasons why the Twente Onderwijs Model (TOM) has been developed.
 It educates students to work collaboratively in teams in solving such problems.
-However, these TOM based projects as primarily performed by students following the same BSc programme.
-Also, a recent analysis of the ILOs of 12 UT BSc programmes shows that engineering communication is thought quite differently per engineering discipline, which seems to contradict the necessity to be able to collaborate with all stakeholders as stated in the majority of BSc ILOs.
-Within this project an evidence-informed approach is executed to form the basis for the development of a future proof coherent learning line for engineering communication regardless what engineering programme or university students are enrolled.
+However, these TOM based projects are primarily performed by students following the same BSc programme.

 Objective and expected outcomes